 A blepharoplasty, or eyelid surgery, is the most common procedure to help remove excess skin and fat above the eyes, but it should be done conservatively to retain a natural appearance.
 If too much skin or tissue is removed, you may get a hollowed-out or “worked on” look that isn’t youthful.

-Cosmetic eyelid surgery can not only correct hooded eyes, but may remove bags or puffiness and deep grooves if needed.
+Cosmetic eyelid surgery can not only correct hooded eyes, but may remove bags or puffiness and deep grooves as needed.
 Today’s surgery can be done on an outpatient basis, and most patients are usually back to work within a week.
 If you’re unhappy with the appearance of your eyes, talk to an experienced facial plastic surgeon to learn more about your options and what you can expect from surgery and recovery.
-Blepharoplasty is a popular procedure because it produces amazing results and can take years off without looking pulled or unnatural – but it must be done by a surgeon who specializes in facial plastic surgery.
+Blepharoplasty is a popular procedure because it produces amazing results and can take years off of one’s age without looking pulled or unnatural – but it must be done by a surgeon who specializes in facial plastic surgery.

 Considering if eyelid surgery may be right for you?
 Schedule a consultation with double board-certified facial plastic surgeon Dr. Michel Siegel today.